tomashenden/spotify-php-playlist/README.md

 spotify-php-playlist
 ====================

-spotify-php-playlist is a PHP API to pull track details in either HTML, XML or JSON format, from any public Spotify playlist.
+spotify-php-playlist is a lightweight PHP API to pull track details in either HTML, XML or JSON format, from any public Spotify playlist.
+The API can pull the playlist name, track titles, artists, duration, and links to play on the Spotify website.

 How to use
 ==========